YassenRabie/resturant-website-pizza-world/README.md

 - gsap (GreenSock Animation)

 ## How to use:
-To run the app use on port 8000:
+To run the app on port 8000:
 `gatsby develop`

 To build the app use: